fiugd/beta/.NOTES/_scratch.md

 2020-08-01_1829 TODO
 ====================
-- [IP] trying to get service worker fully fleshed out
+- [X] trying to get service worker fully fleshed out
-- [1/2] make terminal not rely on callback pattern
+- [X] make terminal not rely on callback pattern
 	- [X] instead, it should fire an event and only pop that event off pending queue when answer is heard
-	- [ ] should have a timeout with this
+	- [X] should have a timeout with this
-- [ ] seperate template listening and DOM updating from terminal code
+- [X] seperate template listening and DOM updating from terminal code

 DEPLOY | VERSION CONTROL